apache/accumulo-website/_docs-unreleased/getting-started/clients.md

 ### Using the 'accumulo-util hadoop-jar' command

 If you are writing map reduce job that accesses Accumulo, then you can use `accumulo-util hadoop-jar` to run those jobs.
-See the map reduce example.
+See the [MapReduce example][mapred-example] for more information.

 ## Connecting